-Importation or transit of aquatic animals and aquatic animal products for any purpose from a country, zone or compartment not declared free from infection with yellow head virus
+Importation or transit of aquatic animals and aquatic animal products for any purpose regardless of the infection with YHV1 status of the exporting country, zone or compartment

-- 1) Competent Authorities should not require any conditions related to infection with YHD, regardless of the infection with YHD status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animal products from the species referred to in Article 9.2.2. which are intended for any purpose and which comply with Article 5.4.1.: - a) heat sterilised hermetically sealed crustacean products (i.e. a heat treatment at 121°C for at least 3.6 minutes or equivalent); - b) cooked crustacean products that have been subjected to heat treatment at 60°C for at least 15 minutes (or any time/temperature equivalent which has been demonstrated to inactivate YHV); - c) pasteurised crustacean products that have been subjected to heat treatment at 90°C for at least ten minutes (or any time/temperature equivalent which has been demonstrated to inactivate YHV); - d) crustacean oil; - e) crustacean meal; - f) chemically extracted chitin. - When authorising the importation or transit of aquatic animals and aquatic animal products of a species referred to in Article 9.2.2., other than those referred to in point 1 of Article 9.2.3., Competent Authorities should require the conditions prescribed in Articles 9.2.7. to 9.2.11. relevant to the infection with YHD status of the exporting country, zone or compartment. - 3) When considering the importation or transit of aquatic animals and aquatic animal products of a species not covered in Article 9.2.2. but which could reasonably be expected to pose a risk of spread of infection with YHD, the Competent Authority should conduct a risk analysis in accordance with the recommendations in Chapter 2.1.
+- 1) Competent Authorities should not require any conditions related to infection with YHV1, regardless of the infection with YHV1 status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animal products from the species referred to in Article 9.2.2. which are intended for any purpose and which comply with Article 5.4.1.: - a) heat sterilised hermetically sealed crustacean products (i.e. a heat treatment at 121°C for at least 3.6 minutes or equivalent); - b) cooked crustacean products that have been subjected to heat treatment at 60°C for at least 15 minutes (or any time/temperature equivalent which has been demonstrated to inactivate YHV1); - c) pasteurised crustacean products that have been subjected to heat treatment at 90°C for at least ten minutes (or any time/temperature equivalent which has been demonstrated to inactivate YHV1); - d) crustacean oil; - e) crustacean meal; - f) chemically extracted chitin. - 2) When authorising the importation or transit of aquatic animals and aquatic animal products of a species referred to in Article 9.2.2., other than those referred to in point 1 of Article 9.2.3., Competent Authorities should require the conditions prescribed in Articles 9.2.7. to 9.2.11. relevant to the infection with YHV1 status of the exporting country, zone or compartment. - 3) When considering the importation or transit of aquatic animals and aquatic animal products of a species not covered in Article 9.2.2. but which could reasonably be expected to pose a risk of infection with YHV1, the Competent Authority should conduct a risk analysis in accordance with the recommendations in Chapter 2.1.
 The Competent Authority of the exporting country should be informed of the outcome of this assessment.

-Country free from infection with yellow head virus
+Country free from infection with yellow head virus genotype 1

-If a country shares a zone with one or more other countries, it can only make a self-declaration of freedom from infection with YHD if all the areas covered by the shared water bodies are declared countries or zones free from infection with YHD (see Article 9.2.5.).
+If a country shares a zone with one or more other countries, it can only make a self-declaration of freedom from infection with YHV1 if all the areas covered by the shared water bodies are declared countries or zones free from infection with YHV1 (see Article 9.2.5.).

-As described in Article 1.4.6., a country may make a self-declaration of freedom from infection with YHD if:
+As described in Article 1.4.6., a country may make a self-declaration of freedom from infection with YHV1 if:

-none of the susceptible species referred to in Article 9.2.2. are present and basic biosecurity conditions have been continuously met for at least the last two years;
+1) none of the susceptible species referred to in Article 9.2.2. are present and basic biosecurity conditions have been continuously met for at least the last two years;